Forza Italia (2013): Leadership of Tajani and 2024 European election

 In July 2023, the party's national council amended the party's statute by removing the post of president, which would be forever associated with Berlusconi (including in the party's symbol), and introducing the post of secretary.
 Contextually, Tajani was unanimously elected secretary.
 In February 2024, the party held its first national congress.
 Tajani was unanimously re-elected secretary, along with four deputy secretaries (Stefano Benigni, Deborah Bergamini, Alberto Cirio and Roberto Occhiuto), while Renato Schifani was appointed president of the national council.

 In the run-up of the 2024 European Parliament election, FI formed a joint list with Us Moderates, signed an electoral pact with the South Tyrolean People's Party and welcomed candidates of the Sardinian Reformers.
 Additionally, FI or individual FI candidates were endorsed by Coraggio Italia, the Movement for Autonomy, Future Sicily, Christian Democracy, New Times – United Populars, other minor or local Christian-democratic groups and the Transnational Radical Party Moreover, a number of former members of Lega Nord, notably including Flavio Tosi (former leader of Liga Veneta, now leader of FI in Veneto), Alessandro Sorte (leader of FI in Lombardy), Roberto Cota (former president of Piedmont), Marco Reguzzoni (former floor leader of Lega Nord in the Chamber of Deputies), Massimiliano Bastoni (former member of Lega Nord's right-wing and leading Padanian nationalist), Matteo Gazzini (outgoing MEP and leader of FI in South Tyrol) and Stefania Zambelli (outgoing MEP), formed, within the party, a coalition named "Forza Nord".
-In the election, the party took 9.6% of votes, improving its results from 2019 and electing 8 MEPs.
+In the election, the party took 9.6% of the vote, improving its results from 2019 and electing 8 MEPs.
+Contextually, it retained the helm of Piedmont with Alberto Cirio in the regional election there.
 In September 2024, FI was admitted into the International Democracy Union.
+In the 2025 regional elections the party improved its tallies virtually everywhere.
+FI did remarkably well in Aosta Valley, where it joined the regional government as junior partner of the Valdostan Union, and Calabria, where Roberto Occhiuto was re-elected president and three lists formed by FI members obtained a combined score of 31.4% of the vote.